Bradley, Maine

 Bradley is a town in Penobscot County, Maine, United States.
 It is part of the Bangor Metropolitan Statistical Area.
 The population was 1,532 at the 2020 census.
-The village of Bradley is in the northwest corner of the town.
+The village of Bradley is in the northwestern corner of the town.

 History

 Bradley was incorporated as a town in 1834, with lumbering and sawmilling as the principal industries.
 It was named for Bradley Blackman, an early settler.
 By the 1850s the town had 14 single-saw mills, three gang-saw (multiple-saw) mills, four clapboard mills, four lath mills, and three shingle mills.
 The only village was at Greatworks.
 The Maine Forest & Logging Museum, located at Leonard's Mills, was established in 1960 to preserve the logging history of Maine.

 Geography

 According to the United States Census Bureau, the town has a total area of 50.65 sqmi, of which 49.52 sqmi is land and 1.13 sqmi is water.